For President Trump, Life Is Just Not Fair — And What That Means For The Rest Of Us

 "I thought he was treated unbelievably unfairly when they came down with their big decision to go get him, right before the election voting started," Trump said in August of last year.
 He added, "I thought that was a very, very unfair thing to do."

-Now, Arpaio is running for the Senate and reviving his birther claims.
+Now, Arpaio is running for the Senate and reviving his claims that former President Barack Obama is not a U.S. citizen.

 And, of course, there's the news media.
 Four times since June, Trump has referred to the press as the "enemy of the people" on Twitter.
 His press secretary on Thursday refused to say the press wasn't and instead ticked off a list of grievances and perceived slights.